-The bill, known as the Public Supporting Accountability and Fast, Effective Treatment Act (Public SAFE-T Act), introduces new provisions for the dismissal of simple and gross misdemeanor charges in limited jurisdiction courts.
+The bill, known as the public SAFE-T act, introduces new provisions for the dismissal of simple and gross misdemeanor charges in limited jurisdiction courts.
 It allows courts to dismiss charges if a defendant agrees to waive their right to a speedy trial and complies with court-ordered conditions for a period of six to twelve months.
 The court must consider the defendant's specific circumstances, including any behavioral health disorders or lack of stable housing, when determining appropriate conditions.
-The bill also mandates that full restitution is a condition for dismissal, but a defendant's inability to pay due to indigence cannot be grounds for denial of dismissal if they have made progress in complying with the court's conditions.
+The act also mandates that full restitution is a condition for dismissal, but a defendant's inability to pay due to indigence cannot be grounds for denial of dismissal if they are making progress in complying with the court's conditions.

 Additionally, the bill amends RCW 46.20.270 to clarify that a judicially authorized dismissal of a misdemeanor or gross misdemeanor following substantial compliance with court-ordered conditions does not count as a conviction.
-It outlines the process for determining compliance, including hearings for alleged violations, and ensures that admissions made during treatment cannot be used against the defendant in prosecution.
-Certain offenses, such as domestic violence and reckless driving, are excluded from eligibility for dismissal under this act.
-Overall, the bill aims to enhance accountability while providing access to rehabilitation services for individuals charged with misdemeanors.
+The act outlines specific offenses that are ineligible for dismissal under this provision, including various traffic offenses, domestic violence offenses, and other serious crimes.
+The bill aims to enhance accountability while providing access to rehabilitation services for individuals charged with misdemeanors.

 Statutes affected: Original Bill: 46.20.270